 Sometimes a child may need some short-term help if there is a change in circumstances e.g. a bereavement or family breakdown.
 Please talk to your child’s class teacher, the Special Educational Needs Coordinator (SENCO), or the Head Teacher.
 At Goldenhill, Mrs. Howson is the SENCO.
-Your concerns will always be taken seriously – your views on your child’s development and progress are always valuable.
+Your concerns will always be taken seriously – your views on your child’s development and progress are always valuable to us.

 - How will the setting support my child/young person?

 All children have individual needs.
-Children in school with SEN will primarily recieve first quality teaching within the classroom from the class teacher.
-If your child's needs are not met through this then the school may provide boosters/interventions/small group or 1:1 support in order to meet individual needs.
+Children in school with SEN will primarily receive quality first teaching within the classroom from the class teacher.
+If your child needs additional support, then the school may provide boosters/interventions/small group or 1:1 support in order to meet individual needs.
 Further intervention may involve:

 - working in collaboration with staff from dual placements where applicable